Chart Color Schemes

 Innisfail Estate faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.3%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.0%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.3%).
-Vocational credentials are also prominent, with 39.5% of residents aged 15+ holding such qualifications, including advanced diplomas (11.4%) and certificates (28.1%).
+The area has university qualification rates of 14.3%, significantly lower than the Australian average of 30.4%.
+This disparity presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most prevalent at 9.0%, followed by postgraduate qualifications (4.0%) and graduate diplomas (1.3%).
+Vocational credentials are common, with 39.5% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (28.1%).

 Frequently Asked Questions - Education